Terms and Conditions

 5.1.1 provide accurate and complete Customer Content to the Developer at the time and in the format required by the Proposal to enable the Developer to provide the Services;

 (i) The Developer may reject any Customer Content which they deem unsuitable.
-In these circumstances additional charges may be incurred by the Customer.

 5.1.2 respond promptly from time to time to the reasonable requests of the Developer for any additional information or assistance to ensure the successful completion of the Project.